Last Updated on

 You’ll learn all there is to know about the USS Constitution; that it retains ten percent of its original wood, how it got its nickname (hint; while serving honorably in the War of 1812, British cannonballs seemed to “bounce off” its live-oak, ultra durable hull), how it was saved from decay in 1830 by poet Oliver Weldell Holmes, who appealed to the patriotic sentiments of a new country, impelling the then Secretary of the Navy to declare Old Ironsides “A National Symbol.”
 Naval Yard open 24 hours/day, Visitors Center, 10-5, Old Ironsides (when available) 10-4, daily, free.
 Museum $10 admission.

-DO: Codzilla.
 Another touristy favorite, you WILL get wet on this exhilarating 2,800 horsepower speedboat.
-If getting drenched while taking in the Boston Skyline is your thing, Codzilla zooms up to eight times a day (check schedule) from Long Wharf. $33 for 40 minute ride.
+If getting drenched while taking in the Boston Skyline is your thing, Codzilla zooms up to eight times a day (check schedule) from Long Wharf. $34 for 40 minute ride.

-EAT: Boston is known for it’s seafood – and there are dozens (if not hundreds) of options in town, among them the famous Legal Seafood, and “No Name” Seafood on Boston Fish Pier (“no frills since 1917).
+Boston is known for it’s seafood, so you’ll find dozens (if not hundreds) of options in town.
+Among them the famous Legal Seafood, and “No Name” Seafood on Boston Fish Pier (“no frills since 1917).
 But relative newcomers like Committee, State Street Provisions, Saltie Girl, Meritage, and Maestro’s Ocean Club are upping the food game on Boston’s burgeoning waterfront.

-EAT/SNACK:The Sail Loft.
 In a former sail loft a few blocks from the teaming-with-tourists Long Wharf, this tiny, unpretentious local hotspot overlooking a marina has what many consider “the best chowda” in Boston.
-That’s a high bar for any restaurant, but when the mug of stewlike New England Clam Chowder ($5.95/cup) is set down before you, it’s tough to argue though the nomming.
+That’s a high bar for any restaurant.
+But it’s tough to argue when the mug of stewlike New England Clam Chowder ($5.95/cup) is set down on the table.
 “The secret is not so secret,” says the owner.
 “Lot’s of cream, butter…..and dill.”

 Where To Stay In Boston Harbor

-STAY: Green Turtle Floating B&B. And if you really need to be on the water, actually, really, truly, try to score a room onboard this floating inn, which has earned accolades from Yankee Magazine and is currently # 1 on a certain review site for Boston’s B&Bs. $260 per night.
+And if you really need to be on the water, actually, really, truly, try to score a room onboard this floating inn.
+It’s earned accolades from Yankee Magazine and fans.
+From $299 per night.

 Weekend Getaways In Boston